EUDiF

 Mar 23: Development of training material

-The diaspora expert will develop training materials for in-person and online sessions.
-She will also prepare a list of resource persons to support LGU officials to access climate adaptation networks.
+The diaspora expert developed training materials for in-person and online sessions.
+She also prepared a list of resource persons to support LGU officials to access climate adaptation networks.

 May 23: Onsite training of LGUs and PCSDS

-More than 40 LGU representatives will participate in training sessions and practice applying to climate adaptation grants.
+More than 40 LGU representatives participated in training sessions and practice applying to climate adaptation grants.

 Training on project cycle management